anirudh723/NLP-Disaster-Tweets/README.md

 #### Project Status: Completed

 ## Project Intro/Objective
-Twitter can be a valuable mechaism for conveying important information.
+Twitter can be a valuable mechanism for conveying important information.
 If the intended meaning behind a tweet can be interpreted properly, it can saves lives in time of a disaster.
 The purpose of this project is to use supervised machine learning techniques in order to predict the disaster status of a given tweet, based on a training subset of a collection of twitter data.